Imagine that you need a new website and you have a budget of $20,000. You find a freelancer that seems to be able to do the job.

 However, that doesn’t mean you should never do rescue work.
 After all, there are some things working in your favor too.
 The bar has been set really low, and there’s a great opportunity

-So if you’re thinking about tackling a “rescue project”, here are my eight pieces of advice to keep your wallet, sanity, and dignity intact.
+So if you’re thinking about tackling a “rescue project”, here are my nine pieces of advice to keep your wallet, sanity, and dignity intact.

 1. It’s not your job to be the hero